openstandia/connector-auth0/README.md

 mvn install
 ```

-After successful the build, you can find `connector-amazon-cognito-user-pool-*.jar` in `target` directory.
+After successful the build, you can find `connector-auth0-*.jar` in `target` directory.

 ## License